 David Yoon CEO Famtech KOREA

 Today’s vehicles contain a substantial number of electronic components that must be designed to withstand repeated use for an extended period of time.
 Proper testing and analysis of these electronic components can save warranty costs and increase customer satisfaction.
 Ways of obtaining a representative and accelerated test for automotive components will be introduced.
-It will also be demonstrated how to use this accelerated test to handle the reliability of the electronic equipment under real-world vibration conditions.
+How to use this accelerated test to handle the reliability of the electronic equipment under real-world vibration conditions will also be demonstrated.

 Please Note: This conference programme may be subject to change